nacho-fel/nzyme-meeting-task-assistant/TECH_STACK.md

 ### OpenAI Python SDK (`openai>=1.30`)
 **Role:** Task extraction from raw transcript text and topic clustering.
 **Why:** GPT-4o-mini was chosen as the default model for its strong instruction-following at low cost and latency.
-The spec allowed any LLM provider; OpenAI was selected because the assessment provided an OpenAI API key and GPT-4o-mini has proven reliable for structured JSON extraction with `response_format={"type": "json_object"}`.

 **Model used:** `gpt-4o-mini` (configurable via `OPENAI_MODEL`).